 Metropol Parasol consists of six mushroom-shaped structures that form one giant parasol together.
 The beauty of this construction is debatable, but the great views it offers are not.
 Take the elevator to the upper level and be amazed by the contrast between this modern work of art and Seville’s historic buildings.

 #3- Soak up the sun (or shade) at Alameda de Hercules

 Alameda the Hercules is the heart of a very lively neighborhood in Seville.
 The big trees on both sides of the boulevard provide shade to its many terraces in summer.
 In winter, the trees make way for the much wanted sun.
 Order a tinto de verano and it will feel just like summer.

 Most of the action happens on the east bank of the Guadalquivir River, yet it’s worth crossing the beautiful Isabel II bridge to Triana.
 The Mercado de Triana is an indoor food market that hosts cooking school Taller Andaluz de Cocina.
 We prepared delicious paella, gazpacho and sangria with fresh ingredients from the market.
 Before heading back to the east bank, watch the sunset from Mariatrifulca’s rooftop bar.

 #5- Pick your favorite sherry

-No visit to Seville (or any other city) is complete without trying the local alcoholic beverage.
-Of course you can drink great wine, tinto de verano and sangria in Seville, but a truly Andalusian drink is sherry.
+No visit to Seville is complete without trying the local alcoholic beverage.
+You can drink great wine, tinto de verano and sangria in Seville, but a truly Andalusian drink is sherry.
 This dry white wine comes in different levels of sweetness.
 Unlike us, ease into it by starting with a dulce and gradually moving to a muy viejo like the Amontillado.
 A cheese platter complements the sherry experience.

 #6- Stroll south to Plaza de España